-Young Audiences of Oregon & SW Washington, Residency Partner
+Young Audiences of Oregon & SW Washington, Managing Partner

 Young Audiences of Oregon was founded in 1958 as a local chapter of the nation’s largest arts-in-education organization.
 In 1989, the Portland-based organization merged with a smaller chapter in Vancouver to become Young Audiences of Oregon & SW Washington.
 They have steadily grown in scope and programming, evolving from presenting only classical music performances in our early years to currently offering a full range of educational arts programming in multiple disciplines and cultures—the only arts organization in the region to do so.
 Their mission is to inspire young people and expand their learning through the arts.

 An inaugural partner of Right Brain since 2008, Young Audiences manages the daily work of our teaching artists and arts integration coaches.

 Victoria Lukich is an Educational Consultant and Evaluator.
 She first came to The Right Brain Initiative through The Center for Student Success, part of the PSU Graduate School of Education.
 While at The Center for Student Success, she provided quality program evaluation, consultation, professional development and research services to K-12 schools, districts, and nonprofit organizations dedicated to success for all students.
 When the Center closed in 2015, Mrs. Lukich continued as the lead program evaluator for The Right Brain Initiative.
 Prior to this work, she served as a high school teacher, principal and district administrator with the David Douglas and Beaverton School Districts.

 The John F. Kennedy Center for The Performing Arts, National Partner